 “Personal or Party Politics?
-Voting Behavior Patterns in Western Democracies 1960s-2010s” [Paper]
+Voting Behavior Patterns in Western Democracies 1960s-2010s” (Under Review)

 In casting their ballot, voters need to simultaneously choose a party and a leader.
 How do they compromise?
 The decline of party loyalties and the spread of television have led to the expectation of increased leader relevance.
 I propose a different empirical and theoretical account for the relative importance of parties and leaders for vote choice.
 I assemble the largest dataset ever used in this regard and directly model voters’ choice.
 I find that there is not an increase of leader importance over time, but rather a drop in party relevance in the 90s followed by a gradual party comeback.
 I argue that the drop is a consequence of the end of the Cold War and of the communist ideology that left parties without a vital cleavage over which to structure electoral competition.
 The subsequent revival of parties suggests that they may have successfully reorganized themselves over new programmatic divides.

 “Trading Agreement for Electability?
-Experimental Evidence from the 2020 Democratic Primary” (with Mayya Komisarchik) [Available upon request]
+Experimental Evidence from the 2020 Democratic Primary” (Submitted, with Mayya Komisarchik)

 Works in Progress